 The Tsum Valley has a long history and influence of Buddhism.
 The people believe that the Buddhist saint Milarepa took meditations in the caves of nearby mountains.
 That’s why there are some unique and historical old monasteries in the valley, such as Rachen Gumba and Mu Gumba, which lie on a pretty plateau nestled in the lap of the valley, and Gumba Lungdang, situated at the base of a conical hill against the main slope of Ganesh Himal.

-Spatially, the Tsum valley was very remote and inaccessible, so mainstream development activities have isolated this sacred valley and the local community.
+The Tsum Valley was remote and inaccessible, so mainstream development activities have isolated this sacred valley and the local community.
 However, it is the main reason the unique cultures and traditions of the local community have remained intact.
-In other words, we can say the Tsum valley is so far safe from western cultural influence.
+In other words, the Tsum Valley is so far safe from Western cultural influence.

 Flora and Fauna

-Equally and uniquely, the Tsum valley is rich in flora and fauna.
-If you go in at the time of spring in the month between March – April, you will see different colourful kinds of flowers blooming in the valley.
-On the other hand, the valley is rich in wildlife as you will see different kinds of wild animals such as Himalayan Thar, Blue sheep, and red panda.
-Importantly, hunting and fishing are strictly prohibited in the Tsum valley.
+Equally and uniquely, the Tsum Valley is rich in flora and fauna.
+If you go in during spring between March – April, you will see different colourful kinds of flowers bloom in the valley.
+On the other hand, the valley is rich in wildlife as you will see different kinds of wild animals such as Himalayan Thar, Blue sheep, and red pandas.
+Importantly, hunting and fishing are strictly prohibited in the Tsum Valley.

-While planning for the Manaslu Circuit trek, and if you have a time of 6 days more than for a normal Manaslu trek, it will be well worth adding the Tsum valley to your trekking holiday in the Manaslu region.
-However, if you have no time for a longer trek option for Tsum valley, you will do a normal Manaslu Circuit Trek.
+While planning for the Manaslu Circuit trek, and if you have time 6 days more than a normal Manaslu trek, it will be well worth adding the Tsum Valley to your trekking holiday in the Manaslu region.
+However, if you have no time for a longer trek option for Tsum Valley, you will do a normal Manaslu Circuit Trek.

-After you visit Tsum valley, you follow the main track to the Manaslu Circuit.
-While you are trekking around Manaslu, you will see the spectacular landscape of the Nepal Himalayas.
+After you visit Tsum Valley, you follow the main track to the Manaslu Circuit.
+While trekking around Manaslu, you will see the spectacular landscape of the Nepal Himalayas.
 The view from the Larkya la pass is impressive.
 In addition, from the pass, you will see superb views of Himlung, Himal Culi, Cheo Himal, and other mountain ranges.